hectorvazc/jsfun/README.md

 # jsfun
-personal and most frecuentet used js functions.
+personal and most frequent used js functions.